mattpopovich/mattpopovich.com/_posts/2023-01-22-what-to-do-in-denver.md

 If you don't have an Epic or Ikon pass, there are a few resorts left that are still holding out from getting bought out by a conglomerate.
 Their day passes will be more reasonable.
 And if you're a beginner shredder, they're a great place to learn.
 Day tickets at these places are around $100.
 View my separate post for best resorts without a season pass: ["The Best Places to Ski in Colorado without a Season Pass"](/posts/the-best-places-to-ski-in-colorado-without-a-season-pass)

 ## Hiking
 Unlike skiing, hiking is something to do in Denver and its nearby areas **year-round** (yes, even in the winter).
-Denver [averages highs nearing 50°F (10°C) in winter](https://www.google.com/search?q=denver+climate).
+Denver [averages highs nearing 50°F (10°C) in the winter](https://www.google.com/search?q=denver+climate).
 Combine that with nearly "[300 days of sunshine](https://www.westword.com/news/denvers-claim-of-300-days-of-sunshine-a-year-is-clouded-10565181)" and winter hiking can be very enjoyable!

 AllTrails ([Apple App Store](https://alltrails.io/ujRkr9MGmgb), [Google Play Store](https://alltrails.io/pW7o6i6Lmgb)) is the *de facto* app for finding places to hike and recording your hiking activities.
 I highly recommend it for any prospective hikers, no matter where you live.